ChicoEevee/Pokemon-Switch-Model-Importer-Blender/README.md

-# Pokémon Switch V2 Blender Addon 3.3.x and WIP 4.x.x
+# Pokémon Switch V2 Model Importer/Exporter Blender
-A Python script for Blender to import models from Pokémon Games in Nintendo Switch (VERY WIP)
+A Python script for Blender to import/export models from Pokémon Games in Nintendo Switch.

+Model Exports are still WIP currently you can only export skeleton as a json and you will need to convert it to binary with flatc and the schema from PkZukan/PokeDocs

 HUGE thanks to Random Talking Bush for making the original maxscript for this https://www.vg-resource.com/thread-29836.html